 Even after a full year of age, a dog’s bones are still in the process of full development.
 While this doesn’t necessarily mean their bones are brittle enough that active running will negatively affect them, the continuous impact regular jogging creates could put a strain on the legs, shoulders, spine, hips, and back of your dog.

 Most veterinarians are going to recommend that the dog is at least 12 to 18 months old before a running regime can take place.
 Additionally, your veterinarian may consider older dogs unfit for frequent or active running, so be prepared to hear honest feedback from your pet’s physician if they are seven years or older.

 If you owned your pup for quite some time and have received medical attention from the same practice, chances are your vet is familiar with your dog’s medical history.
-Pre-existing heart condition, issues with joints, hips, injured paws or bones may make your vet hesitant to give a stamp of approval on running with dogs.
+A pre-existing heart condition, issues with joints, hips, injured paws, or bones may make your vet hesitant to give a stamp of approval on running with dogs.

 While cardio is a great routine for any overweight animal, it can also be a hazard.
 Many animal physicians will recommend water sports and swimming to overweight dogs before they recommend running.
 Persistent weight put on the joints with the heavy impact that comes with jogging could lead to future health conditions, such as arthritis.

 Some breeds just aren’t meant for running.
-While adorable and sweet, dogs with shorter snouts are routinely given professional advice to keep running only at a minimal, and certainly not for long distances as it’s common for these breeds to easily overheat.
-Additionally, many of the short-snouted dogs (Boxers, Pugs, French Bulldogs), may be in fatal danger if overworked or overexcited as their design can lead to an obstructed airway and breathing problems.
+While adorable and sweet, dogs with shorter snouts are routinely given professional advice to keep running only at a minimum, and certainly not for long distances as it’s common for these breeds to easily overheat.
+Additionally, many of the short-snouted dogs (Boxers, Pugs, French Bulldogs), maybe in fatal danger if overworked or overexcited as their design can lead to an obstructed airway and breathing problems.